Extensions in Swift

 When working with extensions in Swift, keep the following things in mind to avoid potential pitfalls:

-• If you want to add new functionality to a class this is declared as final, you won’t be able to do so using extensions.
-In this case, you might ponder subclassing instead.
+, you won’t be able to do so using extensions.
+In this case, you might consider subclassing instead.

 If you encounter difficulties while working with extensions in Swift, consider the following troubleshooting tips: